gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/install.md

 ## Overview

-The build plug-in is highly configurable in terms of executable names and location, so you can use any 32/64-bits ARM GNU toolchain you preffer, but, for better results, the recommended toolchain for **bare metal** target applications is [**GCC ARM Embedded Toolchain**](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm) (formerly GNU Tools for ARM Embedded Processors); for **GNU/Linux** target applications, the **[Linaro](http://www.linaro.org/downloads/)** family of toolchains provides a large selection of choices, for various specific needs (little/big endian, 32/64-bits, etc).
+The build plug-in is highly configurable in terms of executable names and location, so you can use any 32/64-bits ARM GNU toolchain you prefer, but, for better results, the recommended toolchain for **bare metal** target applications is [**GCC ARM Embedded Toolchain**](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm) (formerly GNU Tools for ARM Embedded Processors); for **GNU/Linux** target applications, the **[Linaro](http://www.linaro.org/downloads/)** family of toolchains provides a large selection of choices, for various specific needs (little/big endian, 32/64-bits, etc).

 > Important notes:
 > GDB 7.12, distributed with GCC 6.x, requires Neon.3 or higher, otherwise the suspend and terminate buttons in the debug perspective are not functional. `arm-none-eabi-gdb` 7.12 from the initial `6_2-2016q4-20161216` crashes on macOS; use `6-2017-q1-update` or later.